-There are 12 different ensembles in the weekly program.
-Our Orchestral Fundamentals Program caters for string players beginning at AMEB grade 1 or equivalent and our Symphonic Orchestral Program caters for string, brass, woodwind and percussion players beginning at AMEB grade 5 or equivalent.
-Our most senior orchestra is The Sydney Youth Orchestra which is for musicians who are AMEB AMusA minimum standard or equivalent, To find out which ensemble is best for you read our 2019 Auditions Brochure or take this quiz.
+There are 14 different ensembles in the weekly program.
+Our SYO Strings Program caters for string players beginning at AMEB grade 1 or equivalent and our Symphonic Orchestral Program caters for string, brass, woodwind and percussion players beginning at AMEB grade 5 or equivalent.
+Our most senior orchestra is The Sydney Youth Orchestra which is for musicians who are AMEB AMusA minimum standard or equivalent.
+To find out which ensemble is best for you read our 2020 Auditions Brochure.

-Rehearsals take place at Santa Sabina College, Strathfield on Saturdays and Sundays, and at 404 Studios Parramatta on Monday evenings.
+Rehearsals take place at Santa Sabina College, Strathfield on Saturdays and Sundays, and at Parramatta Town Hall on Tuesday evenings.

 For most SYO auditions you will be expected to play a short piece of your own choice, a set number of orchestral excerpts depending on your instrument and preferred ensemble, as well technical work (scales, arpeggios, etc.) and sight-reading.
 Please read our Auditions Tips about how best to prepare for your audition, and for things to remember on the day.
 If you decide to audition, please read the audition excerpt cover sheet very carefully for further instruction.